Medically reviewed on Sep 5, 2018

 - If you have an allergy to nitroglycerin or any other part of Nitro-Dur (nitroglycerin transdermal patch).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Anemia, raised pressure in the head, or recent heart attack.
+- If you have any of these health problems: Anemia, raised pressure in the head (like with bleeding in the brain or head injury), or recent heart attack.

 - If you are taking any of these drugs: Avanafil, riociguat, sildenafil, tadalafil, or vardenafil.